mereosk/Linked-blog-starter-md/6 - Main Notes/Identifying handwritten numbers.md

 ![[Pasted image 20250907182620.png]]
 Figure 2 - Training and validation graphs of Multi-layer perception MLP

-As we can see from the first graph the **training loss** decreases steadily from 0.40 in the first epoch, reaching its lowest point just above 0.26 in the last epoch.
+- As we can see from the first graph the **training loss** decreases steadily from 0.40 in the first epoch, reaching its lowest point just above 0.26 in the last epoch.
 On the other hand, the **validation loss** starts from a lower point than that of its counterpart and with some fluctuations, reaches its minimum on the 9 epoch, after that it increases slightly and remains relative steady.
 That is a very small sign of overfitting.

-Looking at the second graph, we observe the opposite trend, as expected, namely the training accuracy starts at 0.883 on the first epoch and it gradually increases to 0.926 .
+- Looking at the second graph, we observe the opposite trend, as expected, namely the training accuracy starts at 0.883 on the first epoch and it gradually increases to 0.926 .
 The **validation accuracy** begins from 0.903 and fluctuates slightly, eventually converging to roughly the same value as the training accuracy.
 The only point is that at 6th epoch validation accuracy value has a lower value than the training one.
 That is normal due to the random selection of validation data.

+-  Changing the batch size and epoch hyperparameters did not appear to change the accuracy of the model much, indicating that for us to see accuracy improvements, we need to consider other ways of tuning the model.

+- The largest accuracy gain is between epoch 0 and 1, which makes sense since the model adjusts weights from initial random weights.

-**Overall, this behavior indicates that the model is generalizing well**: the training and validation performance are very similar, showing that the network has learned patterns from the training data that also apply effectively to unseen data.
-The small differences in loss and occasional fluctuations in validation accuracy are expected and typical for this type of model.
+- **Overall, this behavior indicates that the model is generalizing well**: the training and validation performance are very similar, showing that the network has learned patterns from the training data that also apply effectively to unseen data.
+The small differences in loss and occasional fluctuations in validation accuracy are expected and are typical for this type of model.

 ## Question 3